Sometimes it’s hard to focus on study. Your productivity and ability to concentrate will be improved if you get into good study habits.

 Things might be taking too long because you’re studying in an inefficient way.
 Rather than ‘chaining yourself’ to your desk and working continuously over long periods, break up your study into chunks and have frequent short breaks.
 Reward yourself when you achieve goals.
 Find out more about how to use your time efficiently.

-This material was developed by the Learning Centre, who offer workshops, face-to-face consultations and resources to support your learning.
+This material was developed by the Learning Hub (Academic Language and Learning), which offers workshops, face-to-face consultations and resources to support your learning.
 Find out more about how we can help you develop your communication, research and study skills.